Parliament of Singapore: Speaker of Parliament

 Parliament shall from time to time elect two Deputy Speakers.
 Whenever the office of a Deputy Speaker is vacant for a reason other than a dissolution of Parliament, Parliament shall, as soon as is convenient, elect another person to that office.
 As with the Speaker, a Deputy Speaker may be elected either from among the MPs who are neither Ministers nor Parliamentary Secretaries or from among persons who are not MPs, but those in the latter category must have the qualifications to be elected an MP.
 Deputy Speakers may resign their office in the same way as the Speaker, and must vacate their office in the same circumstances.

 If there is no one holding the office of Speaker, or if the Speaker is absent from a sitting of Parliament or is otherwise unable to perform the functions conferred by the Constitution, these functions may be performed by a Deputy Speaker.
 If there is no Deputy Speaker or the Deputy Speaker is absent or unable to perform the functions, they may be carried out by some other person elected by Parliament for the purpose.

-The current Speaker of Parliament is Tan Chuan-Jin, who was last appointed Minister for Social and Family Development, with effect from 11 September 2017.
+The Speaker of Parliament is Seah Kian Peng, who was appointed and sworn in as the 11th Speaker of Singapore.